 The B-complex vitamins and Vitamins C and D help your body fight against the symptoms of melancholy, depression, and stress.
 The B-complex vitamins are B1, B2, B3, B5, B6, and B12.
 They provide the body with energy to combat fatigue and stress and help in the production of the happy hormones serotonin and dopamine.
 A deficiency of some B vitamins can lead to diseases that cause depression.

 Vitamin C is important for people with low levels of serotonin.
 Inadequate serotonin is associated with depressive mood disorders.
 Your body produces Vitamin D by exposing the skin to sunlight.
 Lack of this vitamin is linked to winter’s Seasonal Affective Disorder.

-Your body needs the following minerals: magnesium, calcium, zinc, iron, manganese and potassium.
-Deficiency of these minerals can also cause depression.
+Your body needs the following minerals: magnesium, calcium, zinc, iron, manganese, and potassium.
+Deficiency in these minerals can also cause depression.

 Avoid negative lines of thought.

 Melancholy can be a result of certain lines of thought that are narrow and self-focused.
 These unhealthy thinking patterns can become habits that will subtly sink into your mind and cause sadness and despair.

 Comparing yourself to others – your friends, co-workers, and neighbors have bigger houses and better-paying jobs, are smarter and more attractive, have brighter kids, etc., etc.

 The all or nothing – events and outcomes are black or white, good or bad.
 There is no room for mistakes.
 A small flaw makes the whole imperfect and a complete failure.